-Drew Millikin is a social media hang-a-rounder.
+a social media hang-a-rounder no longer really interested in social media.
 After a brief stint in banking, Drew decided that education was a much better place for which to hide.
 That brought him to his alma mater, Saint Michael’s College.
 While there he worked in the Office of Admission helping to create and develop Saint Michael’s social media marketing strategy.
 After five years of rabble-rousing in higher education, Drew decided to step down into lower-ed.
-He has presented at NEACAC, for edsocialmedia.com, and to Groton School faculty and trustees, not to mention the random passerby.

 Drew began his independent school career at Groton School, where he was an upper school dorm head and the director of recent graduate relations.
 Using his skills learned at Saint Michael’s, he created a dynamic and successful social media assault plan for Groton.
 The assault plan includes students blogs, e-newsletters, Facebook, Twitter, Instagram, LinkedIn, uStream.tv, Flickr, and just about anything he can get his hands on.

 It is rumored that Drew once was a contributor to edsocialmedia.com, although few posts exist to prove this.
-His shadow organization, drewmillikin & associates, has offered consultation to other independent schools, event planners, anyone with a pulse, and a few without.
-He has been taken up on this offer twice.
-Someday perhaps he’ll even ask for a fee to pay for the business cards he has made.
+He has presented at NEACAC, for edsocialmedia.com, trustees and boards, and C-Suite execs—not to mention the random passerby.
+His shadow organization, AMM Advising, has offered consultation to independent schools, event planners, EdTech startups, FinTech startups, families looking at boarding schools, and pretty much anyone with a pulse and a few without.
+He has been taken up on this offer at least twice.
+Someday perhaps he’ll even ask for a fee to pay for the business cards he had made.

 He writes haphazardly and, oftentimes, recklessly at here at www.drewmillikin.com.
 Find him on Twittter (but don’t hold your breath for a response),